2 important questions for better problem-solving

 Effective problem-solving requires that we ask better questions.
 However, two of the most important questions – “What if?” and “Says who?” – require courage.
 Because if you ask them on a regular basis, you’re challenging your farm’s history, traditions and the status quo.

 This question exposes holes in our plans and highlights the importance of crafting contingencies.

-Danny Klinefelter, who runs the executive program in agriculture at Texas A&M, says every plan should have a backup plan, and every entry strategy should have an exit strategy.
+Economist Danny Klinefelter says every plan should have a backup plan, and every entry strategy should have an exit strategy.
 “Top guys always spend their time before they spend their money.
 The real difference between the best and the rest of the herd doesn’t lie just in planning, but in contingency planning.”

 Asking “what if?” creates possibility thinking, which leads to innovation.

 But contingency planning is only useful if we’re willing to see our situation in the harsh light of reality.

 When you know of some potentially dangerous situation that can mess up your Plan A, you’d better consider a Plan B. Even if we test our plans, we tend to limit ourselves to most likely outcomes and not consider those dragon issues that may be a very large and real problem.